lordpaijo/iyanls/docs.md

 ---

 ### Grab
-Grab is a feature mimicing the `grep` command.
+Grab is a feature mimicking the `grep` command.
 It shows you files and directories that match a specific string or pattern.
 To use grab, you can use the following command:

 ```bash
 $ iyanls [ -g | --grab ] [pattern] [path]